Best Time to Visit Thailand

 Also known as the “Rainy Season,” this period sees the arrival of the southwest monsoon.
 While it sounds intimidating, it rarely rains all day.
 You can expect short, intense tropical downpours in the afternoon or evening, followed by sunshine.
 The landscape becomes incredibly lush and vibrant during this time.

 This is the best time for “Quietcations.”
-Boutique resorts in the North offer lush, emerald landscapes and personalized service that is difficult to find during the peak winter rush.
+Boutique resorts in the North offer lush, emerald landscapes and personalised service that is difficult to find during the peak winter rush.

 Weather Warning: Avoid the Andaman coast (Phuket, Krabi) in September and October, as sea conditions can be rough.
 Instead, head to the Gulf of Thailand (Koh Samui, Koh Phangan) where the weather remains stable until late October.